-Back to the Beginning
+Back to the Beginning: Dvan's Story

-Dvan's Story

 Hold me now

 Oh hold me now

-Till this hour has gone around
+Til this hour has gone around

 And I'm gone on the rising tide

-For to face Van Diemens land
+For to face Van Diemen's land

 It's a bitter pill I swallow here

 To be rent from one so dear

 We fought for justice

 And not for gain

 But the magistrate sent me away

--a ballad of the nineteenth-century
+-a ballad of the 19th century Australian exiles I AM THE Name Storyteller.

-Australian exiles

--1-

-I am the Name Storyteller.

 In those moments when Denice Castanaveras touched the mind of Gi'Tbad'Eovad'Dvan, they passed into the cusp.
-For this moment, and for years to come, I have vanquished my Enemy, have brought to pass a meeting he sought desperately to prevent.
-I have paid dearly for the privilege; I will tell you now the Story of Dvan, offspring of the Old Human Race, a Shield of the Gi'Tbad.
+For this moment, and for years to come, I have vanquished my enemy, have brought about a meeting he sought desperately to prevent.
+I have paid dearly for the privilege: I will tell you now the story of Dvan, offspring of the Old Human Race, a Shield of the Gi'Tbad.
 It is a story unique in the history of our people, Old Human or New.

-It beginshere, as the boy- -fidgeted in the sun.
+It begins here, as a boy- -FIDGETED IN the sun.